rmbryan71/euler/README.md

 Obviously, I'm not a golfer.

 Also, I'm not a software engineer, coder, programmer, or mathematics expert.
-I'm a novelist who works on these problems when my fiction is stalled, but I want to keep my brain from calcifying.
+I'm a technical writer who works on these problems to exerise my mind.

 ## Note to Self
 I did the first 56 problems in 2012-2015, before I started keeping code in Github.